kalessil/phpinspectionsea/docs/performance.md

 - possible plain string functions usage (the functions are always faster)
 - missing and ambiguous modifiers
 - promotes usage of pre-defined character sets (\d, \w and etc.)
-- identifies some cases of [catastrophic backtracking](http://www.rexegg.com/regex-explosive-quantifiers.html) (pre-defined character sets usage is recommended)
+- identifies some cases of [catastrophic backtracking](http://www.rexegg.com/regex-explosive-quantifiers.html) (hence pre-defined character sets usage is recommended)

 It's also important to understand that often catastrophic backtracking vulnerable regexes are leading to CVEs.